ddev/ddev/docs/content/users/basics/uninstall.md

 * The binary itself (self-contained)
 * The .ddev folder in a project
 * The ~/.ddev folder where various global items are stored.
-* The docker images and containers created.
+* The Docker images and containers created.
 * Any entries in /etc/hosts

 Please make backups of your databases before deleting projects or uninstalling.
 You can do this with `ddev snapshot` or `ddev export-db`.